Little girl coloring at a table (purple overlay)

 Submission Process

 The submission process utilizes an online abstract management website powered by Cvent.
 The submitting author will create a username and password for the website, upload speaker bios/headshots, and complete the questions for the speaking team.
 The abstract management website allows you to save your progress and return to the website to complete/edit your proposal.
 You will receive a confirmation email after submitting your proposal.
-A Start Early planning team member will contact you with a decision November 2023.
+A Start Early planning team member will contact you with a decision in early November 2024.

 Bios & Headshots